Weizhou Zhang,

 We have identified that mismatch repair pathway is critical for basal-like breast cancer pathogenesis and progression.
 Most importantly, we found that genetic inhibition of this DNA repair pathway leads to altered immune cell composition in breast cancer, which could be potentially sensitizing basal like breast cancer to immunotherapy (recently funded by CDMRP, breast cancer breakthrough grant level 1 with Maria Spies with partnering PI).

-In addition, the lab has several novel projects that are under development in renal cancer:
+In addition, the lab has several novel projects that are under development in renal cancer and melanoma:

-5) Determining the heterogeneity of cancer-infiltrating regulatory T cells using single cell RNA sequencing;
+4) Determining the heterogeneity of cancer-infiltrating regulatory T cells using single cell RNA sequencing and potential targeting Treg cells for cancer immunotherapy.

 Publications